History of the Federal Reserve System

-This article is about the history of the United States Federal Reserve System from its creation to the present.
+The United States Federal Reserve System is the central banking system of the United States.
+It was created on December 23, 1913.

 Central banking prior to the Federal Reserve

 The Federal Reserve System is the third central banking system in United States history.
 The First Bank of the United States (1791–1811) and the Second Bank of the United States (1817–1836) each had a 20-year charter.
 Both banks issued currency, made commercial loans, accepted deposits, purchased securities, maintained multiple branches and acted as fiscal agents for the U.S. Treasury.
 The U.S. Federal Government was required to purchase 20% of the bank capital stock shares and to appoint 20% of the board members (directors) of each of those first two banks "of the United States."
 Therefore, each bank's majority control was placed squarely in the hands of wealthy investors who purchased the remaining 80% of the stock.
-These banks were opposed by state-chartered banks, who saw them as very large competitors, and by many who insisted that they were in reality banking cartels compelling the common man to maintain and support them.
+These banks were opposed by state-chartered banks, who saw them as very large competitors, and by many who insisted that they were in reality banking cartels compelling the common person to maintain and support them.
 President Andrew Jackson vetoed legislation to renew the Second Bank of the United States, starting a period of free banking.
 Jackson staked the legislative success of his second presidential term on the issue of central banking.
 "Every monopoly and all exclusive privileges are granted at the expense of the public, which ought to receive a fair equivalent.
 The many millions which this act proposes to bestow on the stockholders of the existing bank must come directly or indirectly out of the earnings of the American people," Jackson said in 1832.
-Jackson's second term in office ended in March 1837 without the Second Bank of the United States's charter being renewed.
+Jackson's second term in office ended in March 1837 without the Second Bank of the United States' charter being renewed.